Skip to main content

 Whereas areas represent different areas of your life, goals are here for tracking things you want to achieve in each area of your life.

-Although you can think of goals as sublists, they offer a few additional features.
+Although you can think of goals as nested lists, they offer a few additional features.
 For example, goals automatically calculate your progress toward them from the ratio of completed and pending tasks.

 Optionally, goals can also carry a due date, so you always see how many days you have left to complete them.
 This is great for goals representing projects that must be completed before a specific date.